Is Day Trading Crypto Worth It? An Honest Look at the Odds

 For most readers, the financially-superior alternatives to day trading are dull:

-- Swing trading on the daily timeframe: 5-10 trades a month, less screen time, lower friction cost, and broadly similar pre-cost edge for most retail strategies.
+• Swing trading on the daily timeframe: far fewer trades a month, less screen time and a much lower friction cost for the same underlying idea.

 How we frame it on the desk